abcnorio/nspawn-aiml/Readme.md

 The following tutorial can basically be applied to other AI/ML engines (not just ComfyUI) that require frequent downloads from not necessarily trusted webspaces on github or anywhere else.
 The tutorial uses the systemd-nspawn container approach as a base for the AI/ML engine.
 Via whitelisted domains and iptables firewall rules the container is restricted regarding network access.

 Nevertheless this is **not a full security protection tutorial**.
-Quite the opposite, the approach has more strength in case of infection by malware - esp. after a possible infection an attacker is bound to the restrictions of the container and cannot easily access the host, get personal data, reach arbitrary  IPs on the internet, and not the LAN.
+Quite the opposite, the approach has more strength in case of infection by malware - esp. after a possible infection an attacker is bound to the restrictions of the container and cannot easily access the host, get personal data, reach arbitrary  IPs on the internet, and the LAN.
 This is a compromise and no automatic solution that frees one from using one's own intelligence.
 Without some manual work and commonse sense nothing will protect you from possible infections.
 And even then that can happen.
 Getting malware infection does not mean one is a dumb user.
 This just can happen, so we try here to reduce the consequences.

 If ever a container is compromised, wipe it, and restore it from an infected-free backup.
 That's why it is best to store downloaded models outside of the container and mount them read-only into the container.
-Confirm initially with public available hashes after download that your versions match from official sources.
+Confirm initially with public available hashes after download that your versions match the hashes of official sources.

 The install is not fully automatic due to the local LAN set up that can vary a lot between computer and associated network.
 It requires to understand basically network setup under Linux.
 Otherwise one can mess it up and won't find a solution easily.
 That's the only real hurdle of the tutorial here.
 The container creation itself is straightforward.
 We work with Debian (.deb based) and systemd only.
 If one is convenient with a different network setup, apply that but keep in mind to configure the network properly so that virtual interface name and IP of the guest container match the values in the iptables script.
 The IP of the container must be static.
 Otherwise it won't work.
 What is essential for nspawn containers is a bridge on the host.
 We do not do any pci passthrough of the GPU.
 For that you can set up a kvm/ proxmox/ ... virtual machine if that is more convenient.
-This is not covered by the tutorial, but there are enough tutorials on the net.
-And it is not that difficult, but requires more computer resources than the nspawn-container approach.
-The nspawn container shares the same kernel with the host and it must use the same driver versions for the GPU.
+This is not covered by the tutorial, but there are enough tutorials on the net covering this subject.
+And it is not that difficult, but requires more computer resources than the nspawn container approach.
+The nspawn container shares the same kernel with the host and it must use the same driver version of the GPU (here: NVIDIA).

 ## Files

-The tutorial is stored in `nspawn_deboostrap_nvidia-gpu_install-staticIP-bridge_v8 ` To create iptables rules we use the script `NSPAWN_iptables-etc_v3`.
-It should be run as root.
+The tutorial is stored in `nspawn_deboostrap_nvidia-gpu_install-staticIP-bridge_v8`.
+To create iptables rules we use the script `NSPAWN_iptables-etc_v3`.
+It should be run as `root`.
 Make it executable by `chmod +x NSPAWN_iptables-etc_v3`.
 At the beginning of each file you have to adjust values according to local needs like names, IPs, etc. Those are essential and must be chosen in accordance to your preferences and computer environment.

 The tutorial is mostly "copy & paste work" using different terminals: